-- The color of the outer nodes denotes the difference between incoming and outgoing influence score.
-A blue node indicates that the associated entity has influence the center more than the center has influenced itself.
+- The color of the outer nodes denotes the difference between incoming and outgoing influence scores.
+A blue node indicates that the associated entity has influenced the center more than the center has influenced itself.
 Likewise, a red node indicates the center has influenced the node's entity more than it has influenced the center.

 College of Engineering and Computer Science